Code-Timothy/todo-list-js/README.md

 ## Description 📖

-This is simple to-do-list app where you can add, delete and edit tasks from list.
+This is simple to-do-list app where you can add and delete tasks from list.
 Additionally you can mark your task as done when it is done.

 ## Demo 💻